These Turkey Bacon Egg White Cups are a delicious grab-and-go breakfast idea filled with veggies. They’re ready in just 25 minutes!

 How to make egg white cups

-- Line each muffin tin with turkey bacon.
+Step 2: Line muffin cups with turkey bacon.

 Are egg whites healthy?

 Yes!
-Egg whites are definitely healthy and a great option when you’re looking for a low-calorie breakfast idea.
+Egg whites are definitely healthy and are a great option when you’re looking for a low-calorie breakfast idea.
 They’re still high in protein (they actually contain about 67% of a whole egg’s protein) but are much lower in calories and have less fat and cholesterol.
-If you’re looking to lose weight or cut down on your calorie intake without sacrificing on protein, egg whites are the way to go.
+If you’re looking to lose weight or cut down on your calorie intake without sacrificing on protein, these egg white cups are the way to go.

 That being said, egg whites don’t contain a lot of the nutrients that whole eggs do.
 When you remove the yolk, you’re getting rid of some good minerals and nutrients like vitamin A, vitamin B12, vitamin D and choline.